-This course focuses on curriculum and syllabus/ program development, including theoretical frameworks and design, philosophical foundations, and selection of learning experiences to achieve outcomes.
+This course focuses on curriculum and syllabus/program development, including theoretical frameworks and design, philosophical foundations, and selection of learning experiences to achieve outcomes.

-NUR 662 Assessment and Evaluation in Nursing Education
+NUR 662 Assessment and Evaluation 3 credits

 Prerequisite: Active and unencumbered RN license, all Phase I courses.